mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a 'bad developer'.
 He was openly hostile to virtual any solution that was non-Python.
-Unfortunately for him, there is no popular web browser that grandma can use on her iPhone that commpiles to Python byte-code.
+Unfortunately for him, there is no popular web browser that grandma can use on her iPhone that has an embedded Python compiler.
 And there are no popular HP/HA database clusters with native Python data structures of which I am aware.
-Apparent his dream of writing a web application in Python end-to-end is still at least a few weeks off.
+Apparently his dream of writing web applications in Python end-to-end is still at least a few weeks off.

 I chose to adopt JavaScript because Node.JS was the natural successor to mod\_perl for writing modular HP/HA web application servers.